Dry Conditions#

 Text(0, 0.5, 'Number of days')

-The following plots analyze independently the number of wet and dry days over time as well the trend over time which is not significant in both cases.
+The following plot analyzes the number of dry days over time as well the trend over time

 #Dry days